PERSATUAN PSIKOLOGI KLINIKAL MALAYSIA

 CLAUSE 13 INTERPRETATION

-1. Between Annual General Meetings, the Executive Council shall interpret the rules of the Society and when necessary, determine any point on which the rules and by-laws are silent.
+1. Between annual general meetings the Council shall interpret the rules of the Society and when necessary, determine any point on which the rules and by-laws are silent.

 CLAUSE 14 ADVISOR / PATRON